aspose-cells/Aspose.Cells-API-References/english/go-cpp/CellRichValue/_index.md

 ## CellRichValue class

-Represents rich value of the cell.
+Represents the rich value of the cell.

 ```go